 Buyers and sellers communicate using the app and then meet offline to close transactions.
 People can use the payment methods of their choice, though OLX’s site says most sellers prefer cash.

-Though the site is not very old, yet it makes to my list of best places to sell used electronics.
 The site emphasizes local transactions, and its listings are either auction-style or fixed-price.
 OfferUp currently does not charge buy or sell fees.

 Buyers and sellers create profiles.
 OfferUp then validates users’ identities via a provided state-issued ID and Facebook profile.
 And in some markets, buyers can pay for items using the OfferUp app.

-If you want to sell old electronics, Quikr is a good option to try out.
 I’ve had both good and bad experiences on Quikr.
 For example, I recently sold one of my uncle’s car on the site.
 I was honest about the expensive repairs the car needed, including a new transmission, and I listed the car accordingly at a low price.

 Within one hour of picking up the vehicle, the buyer posted it for sale again on Quikr — at a much higher price and without any mention of its significant mechanical issues.

-Though it may not be treated as the best places to sell used electronics, yet Quikr also has many good attributes for buyers and sellers.
+However, Quikr also has many good attributes for buyers and sellers.
 It’s free to use, for instance, and the site offers a huge potential marketplace, depending on the size of your local community, of course.

 But you should be cautious about the types of payment you accept and read Quikr’s terms and conditions page before getting started.

 Now I’d like to point out here that I’m not talking about selling broken electronic goods, just an old one.
 While there are people out there who are looking for your broken laptop, it’s not quite as large a market as the used electronics market.
-So, go for selling those old technologies and get hold to a new one.
+So, go for selling those old technologies and get hold of a new one.

 If you find this article informative, please leave us a comment and share it with your friends.
 If you have any queries regarding selling an electronic item please comment below.